gethugothemes/hugo-modules/shortcodes/table-of-contents/README.md

-# Table Of Contents Shortcode
+# Table Of Contents Shortcode (DEPRICATED)

+use this new version instead <https://github.com/gethugothemes/hugo-modules/tree/master/table-of-contents>

 ## Install Module